0xsend/sendapp/docs/design/send-app-onboarding.md

 - buy, sell, send, and spend Ethereum
 - self-custodial onchain payments (tap to pay)
 - custody of $ETH, $USDT, $USDC, and $SEND only
-- p2p transfers by way of Send Tags not addresses
+- p2p transfers by way of Sendtags not addresses

 ## Getting Started